-The break even point (BEP) is the point at which a business does not make a profit or a loss, it happens when the revenue generated by the business is equal to its expenses.
+The break even point (BEP) is the point at which a business does not make a profit or a loss.
+Iit happens when the revenue generated by the business is equal to its expenses.
 In order to produce a profit, a business must always be working towards a lower break even point.

-The break even point defines the amount of revenue or sales units that a business has to sell in order to break even, and is given by the BEP formula as follows:
+The BEP defines the amount of revenue or sales units that a business has to sell to break even.
+It is given by the break even point formula as follows:

-It can be seen from the formula that the business has three distinct ways of forcing a lower break even point.
+As can be seen from the formula the business has three distinct ways of forcing a lower break even point.

-- Reduce the total fixed costs of the business.
+- Firstly reduce the total fixed costs of the business.

-- Increase the unit selling price of the product.
+- Secondly increase the unit selling price of the product.

-- Reduce the variable cost per unit for the product.
+- Finally reduce the variable cost per unit for the product.

 Lower Break Even Point Example

 Suppose a business has fixed costs of 42,000 and produces a product with variable unit costs of 11.00 and a unit selling price of 25.00.
-The business currently sells 2,500 units.
+Additionally the business currently sells 2,500 units.

 BEP = Fixed costs / (Selling price - Variable cost) BEP = 42,000 / (25.00 - 11.00) BEP = 3,000 units